xeemetric/pysnmp-mib-compiler/README.md

-# Obsolete!

-It is recommended to use a pure Python and feature rich [PySMI mibdump](http://pysmi.sourceforge.net/user-perspective.html) tool written by Ilya Etingof.

 # pysnmp-mib-compiler

-An easy to use MIB Compiler for PySNMP based on [libsmi](https://www.ibr.cs.tu-bs.de/projects/libsmi/).
+An alternative MIB Compiler for PySNMP.

+## Why yet another one?

+In most cases it is recommended to use a pure Python and feature rich [PySMI mibdump](http://pysmi.sourceforge.net/user-perspective.html) utility written by Ilya Etingof.

+However in some cases given the complexity of the MIB files PySMI might fail while the MIB can still be parsed by the standard [libsmi](https://www.ibr.cs.tu-bs.de/projects/libsmi/) utility.
+This is why pysnmp-mib-compiler relying on libsmi for parsing of MIB modules can be more useful.

 ## What it does?